juniorsundarCasual/TGT/vault/volume-5.chapter-357.md

 With Kevan stepping up to the plate, Guy was patiently observing the experiment to evaluate the repeatability of the process.
 Was it possible to unlock the power to quantitatively see mana with the same method?
 If so, was the observed quantity the same for Revian and Kevan?
 If it so happens that the numbers differ when observing the same object, then it means that there is relativity involved.

-Of course, there was also a chance that the number Revian was observing was a relative value which established its baseline according to the activation condition (the spell being cast, the mana crystals being used, and so on).
+Of course, there was also a chance that the number Revian was observing was a relative value that established its baseline according to the activation condition (the spell being cast, the mana crystals being used, and so on).
 Maybe, if they used a different variation of a fire starter spell, the value observed through the mana sense would be different.
 Then again, that was a whole other experiment for the kids to undertake at a later time.

 Kevan's attempts were far more focused, as he had Revian's notes to help guide his observations.
 Guy could see that the boy's attention was honed in on the minute movements and behaviour of mana through his channels.
 Because of that, the boy managed to unlock the feature in his mana sense midway through the second set itself (which was on a subsequent day as prescribed on their surprisingly thorough and stringent safety procedures).

 Guy then pulled the two boys aside and compared their observation of the amount of mana inside a myriad of mana crystals, mana gems, and mana cores.
 After rigorous testing, they determined that the two teens did in fact observe the same amount of mana inside them.
 Though still too early to conclude, Guy rest assured that even if there was relativity involved, it wasn't dependent on the person.

-Meanwhile, Casey and Lacey continued onwards with their trials and managed to unlock the mana sense feature within the first set itself thanks to Revian and Kevan's combined insights.
+Meanwhile, Casey and Lacey continued with their trials and managed to unlock the mana sense feature within the first set itself thanks to Revian and Kevan's combined insights.
 With their input, Guy confirmed the conclusion.
 Of course, some additional conditions and variables warranted testing (such as age, cultivation realm of subject, and so on), and the teens were also on pins and needles to continue testing out those variations, but Guy was quick to raise his hand and curb their enthusiasm.

 "We first need to conclude the information gained from this study before moving forward," Guy declared.
 "Have you achieved the purpose of your experimentation?"